 New policies are being issued by the Corporation from time to time to fully implement and comply with the CCG and the leading practices on good corporate governance.
-In 2020, amendments to the current policies are also being done to conform and comply with the Revised Corporation Code.
+In 2020, the Corporation revisited and reviewed the existing CG policies across the AT Group and amendments and revisions are in the process to conform with the Revised Corporation Code (RCC) and the SEC issuances.
 The New Policy on Data Privacy had also been approved and endorsed by the Corporate Governance Committee to the Board.
-AT has not deviated from the CCG.